magogate/Replacing-SAN-in-SQL-2019-Cluster/README.md

   16. Open "Disk Management"
   17. Select disks and make online (Right click on each disk)
   18. Right click on each drive --> Select "Change Drive Letter" & match it exactly what we had given for Node1

+## Removing depedancy from SAN1 to SAN2
+  There are following different components of SQL2019 Cluster which are dependant on SAN
+  1. MDF & LDF files of User databases
+  2. MDF & LDF files of System databases (excluding master database)
+  3. MDF & LDF files of master database
+  4. SQL Log file path
+  5. SQLAgent.out log file
+  6. Quorum drive
+  7. Old drive dependancies